deis/deis/README.md

 Destroyed Unit deis-router@1.service
 ```

-You can also use `deisctl uninstall router` to uninstall a specific component.
+To uninstall a specific component, use `deisctl uninstall router`.

 Note that uninstalling platform units will _not_ remove the data units or underlying
 data containers.
 Data must be destroyed manually.